gipplab/MathMLben/views/README.md

 * 101-200 from the NIST Digital Library of Mathematical Functions (DLMF)
 * 201-305 from the NTCIR arXiv and NTCIR-12 Wikipedia datasets

+An overview of the sources can be found at [dataset table](https://mathmlben.wmflabs.org/dataset).

 A GUI to make changes to the data is available at [wmflabs](https://mathmlben.wmflabs.org) with the following input fields:
 * formula name